edubart/nelua-lang/docs/pages/overview.md

 is actually a lua function that the compiler is running, thus it's possible to even modify or inject code to the compiler itself on the fly.

-### Preprocessing poly functions
+### Preprocessing polymorphic functions

-Poly functions can make compile time dynamic functions when used in combination with the preprocessor:
+Polymorphic functions can make compile time dynamic functions when used in combination with the preprocessor:

 ```nelua
 local function pow(x: auto, n: integer)